jeffThompson/CreativeProgramming1/Assignments/Week05_Interactivity.md

 * Richard Stallman's [*Motives for Writing Free Software*](https://www.gnu.org/philosophy/fs-motives.html)
 * [*Introduction to Linux: A Brief History of Linux*](http://www.tldp.org/LDP/gs/node3.html)
 * And a few other random PDfs, stuffed in the `Open Source` readings folder...

-Think about how sharing code fits into your view of ownership and making money, and write up a short response (2-3 paragraphs) and publish it as an "issue" here, like you did in the first week.
-Title your issue `Firstname Lastname: Open Source Response`.
-Be specific!
-Why does the idea of open source and free software appeal to you, or why do you find it difficult to get behind?

 ### PROJECTS SHOWN
 * [A. Michael Noll's](https://en.wikipedia.org/wiki/A._Michael_Noll) work with early computer graphics at Bell Labs in the 1960s